 An ancient fish called Qilinyu rostrata is helping re-write early vertebrate evolutionary history, claims an international team of researchers.
 They found that the group the fish belongs to, called placoderms, is responsible for giving jaws to all ancient fish, and later down the evolutionary line humans too.

-Previously, scientists thought placoderms were an odd group of ancient fish which eventually reached an evolutionary dead end.
-But in 2013, Per Ahlberg, a paleontologist at Uppsala University in Sweden, discovered a peculiar 419-million-year-old fossil called Entelognathusprimordialis that had the body of a placoderm but showed the familiar three-bone jaw all vertebrates possess today.
+Previously, scientists thought placoderms were an odd group of ancient fish that eventually reached an evolutionary dead end.
+But in 2013, Per Ahlberg, a paleontologist at Uppsala University in Sweden, discovered a peculiar 419-million-year-old fossil called Entelognathus primordialis that had the body of a placoderm but showed the familiar three-bone jaw all vertebrates possess today.
 These bones are the maxilla and premaxilla of the upper jaw and the dentary of the lower jaw.

 “Anything from a human being to a cod has recognizably the same set of bones in the head,” Ahlberg told Science News.
 “Where did these bony jaws come from?”